Tessie Tomas

-Teresita Winsett Hermosa (born October 31, 1950), better known by her stage name, Tessie Tomas, is a Filipino actress, screenwriter and stand-up comedian.
+Rita Theresa “Teresita” Laforteza Hermosa (born October 31, 1950), better known by her stage name, Tessie Tomas, is a Filipino actress, screenwriter and stand-up comedian.
 Regarded as the original "Queen of Daytime TV", she is best known for hosting some of the most successful TV programs in the Philippines such as Teysi ng Tahanan (1991), Compañero y Compañera (1997), and sitcoms including Onli in da Pilipins (1997), and Abangan ang Susunod Na Kabanata (1991).
 She was the first Filipino actress to score a nomination in the Best Actress category at the International Emmy Awards for her performance in the 1989 film, A Dangerous Life.

 Early life and education

 Tomas was born in Catbalogan, Samar to actress and radio voice talent Laura Hermosa and lawyer Fernando Hermosa, who was also a part-time voice talent.
-She has four brothers, including actor Leo Hermosa and musician Cesar Hermosa, and graduated with a degree in broadcasting from the Institute of Mass Communications of the University of the Philippines.
+She has five brothers, including actor Leo Hermosa and musician Cesar Hermosa, They move to Manila when she was 5 years old, She went to Espiritu Santo Parochial School and Far Eastern University and graduated with a degree in broadcasting from the Institute of Mass Communications of the University of the Philippines.